 Unlike NSAID pills that can sometimes cause stomach upset, topical treatments have fewer systemic side effects because they are absorbed locally.
 They are a solid option for targeting specific joints, like those in your fingers and wrists, without affecting your whole body.
 Many formulas that once required a prescription are now conveniently available over the counter.

-Counterirritants: Cooling and Warming Relief
+Counterirritants: That Cooling & Warming Sensation

 Have you ever used an icy-hot patch?
 That’s a counterirritant at work.
 These ingredients, like menthol and camphor, create a cooling or warming sensation on your skin.
 This new feeling acts as a distraction, essentially overriding the pain signals your joints are sending to your brain.
 The relief is temporary but can be incredibly effective for managing flare-ups.